maliMirkec/personal-website/site/articles/css-sidebar-toggle.md

 I've tested this code with 3 and 4 hamburger lines and the code is working pretty good.

 For deeper understanding how this hamburger menu is working, check the source code.
-If you don't get it, leave a comment below or ask a question on [Twitter](https://twitter.com/malimirkeccita).
+If you don't get it, leave a comment below.

 The logic is straightforward: